Background: Can PLK1 inhibitor onvansertib be effective in Group 3 medulloblastoma patients?

 - Prostate cancer

 - Colorectal cancer

-In this pre-clinical study, investigators from multiple departments at Children’s Hospital Colorado, including the Morgan Adams Foundation Pediatric Brain Tumor Research Program and the Neuro-Oncology Program for Children with Central Nervous System Tumors, sought to determine the effects of onvansertib on MYC-driven medulloblastoma as a monotherapy or in combination with radiation.
+In this pre-clinical study led by Rajeev Vibhakar, MD, investigators from multiple departments at Children’s Hospital Colorado, including the Morgan Adams Foundation Pediatric Brain Tumor Research Program and the Neuro-Oncology Program for Children with Central Nervous System Tumors, sought to determine the effects of onvansertib on MYC-driven medulloblastoma as a monotherapy or in combination with radiation.

 Methods: Identifying essential genes for medulloblastoma tumor growth

 - Investigators used CRISPR-Cas9 screening to determine which genes were essential for medulloblastoma tumor growth.

 - PLK1 expression was examined by performing microarray and immunohistochemistry on pediatric patient samples.